greengooscenario/RandomizeWindowSize4chromium/README.md

 ### Rationale

 Many websites try to track their user's behaviour.
 The most common way to achieve that are cookies.
-However, when a user simply deletes their cookies, websites and other trackers sometimes resort to identification by browser window size plus IP address.
+However, when a user simply deletes their cookies, websites and other trackers sometimes resort to fingerprinting by browser window size, among other things.

 So, if you want a website to not recognize you from your last visit, just wait a day for your IP address to change, wipe your browser's cookie storage and use this browser extension to randomly change your windows size by a small amount.